Before the Bell: U.S. markets brace for weaker start; Bay Street futures slip

 DHX Media Ltd. reported a profit of $7.4-million in its latest quarter, up from $5.8-million in the same quarter a year earlier.
 The children's entertainment company says the profit amounted to six cents per diluted share for the three months ended Dec.
 31. That compared with a profit of four cents per diluted share a year earlier.
 On an adjusted basis, DHX says it earned a profit of nearly $9.1-million or 7 cents per share, up from $6.3-million or 5 cents per share.
 Revenue in what was the company's second quarter totalled $121.9-million, up from $78.9-million.

-The largest U.S. drugstore operator Walgreens Boots Alliance Inc has made a takeover approach to drug distributor AmerisourceBergen Corp, the Wall Street Journal reported on Monday, outlining a deal that would accelerate health-care sector consolidation.
-AmerisourceBergen shares rose 15.7 percent in after-hours trading.
+The largest U.S. drugstore operator Walgreens Boots Alliance Inc. has made a takeover approach to drug distributor AmerisourceBergen Corp., the Wall Street Journal reported on Monday, outlining a deal that would accelerate health-care sector consolidation.
+AmerisourceBergen shares rose 11.6 per cent in premarket trading.
+Walgreens was off 1.55 per cent.

-Under Armour Inc on Tuesday reported quarterly revenue that beat analysts' estimates, as it sold more footwear and apparel through its own stores and online.
+Under Armour Inc. on Tuesday reported quarterly revenue that beat analysts' estimates, as it sold more footwear and apparel through its own stores and online.
 The company reported fourth-quarter loss of US$87.9-million, or 20 US cents per Class C share, in the quarter ended Dec.
 31, compared with a profit of US$103.2-million, or 23 US cents per share, a year earlier, as it incurred a one-time charge due to changes in the U.S. tax code.
-Net revenue rose to US$1.37-billion from $1.31-billion, beating analysts' estimate of US$1.31-billion, according to Thomson Reuters I/B/E/S. Under Armour shares were up more than 10 per cent in premarket trading.
+Net revenue rose to US$1.37-billion from $1.31-billion, beating analysts' estimate of US$1.31-billion, according to Thomson Reuters I/B/E/S. Under Armour shares were up nearly 10 per cent in premarket trading.

+Blue Apron Holdings Inc. shares jumped 11.3 per cent in premarket trading on Tuesday after the meal-kit maker reported a smaller-than-expected drop in sales and a tick up in average revenue per customer in the fourth quarter.
+Average revenue per customer rose to US$248 from US$245 in the third quarter and US$246 a year earlier, even amid fierce competition from meal-kit rivals and Amazon.com Inc. Total orders and customers fell.
+Revenue was US$187.7-million, down 13 per cent but exceeding analyst estimates for US$185.1-million.

 More reading: Tuesday's small-cap stocks to watch